open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 ### Watch editing workflow states

-During an editing workflow different state can occur.
+During an editing workflow different states can occur.
 Retrieve the current state by calling `getState` method on the workflow.

 Alternatively, the state can be watched using `on()`.